hadeerelnaggar/graphics-paint-app/README.md

-paint-basics-app
+# paint-basics-app
-this app lets you paint line,ellipse,curve do polygon clipping,save and load your drawings
+This app lets you paint line, ellipse, curve do polygon clipping,save and load your drawings